 The insights generated contain the number of timed-out requests and the number of timed-out queries.
 Indication of the performance degradation is related to timeout increase at the execution stage, or the overall database level is provided.
 When the increase in timeouts is deemed significant to database performance, these queries are flagged as timeout performance degradation issues.

 Excessive wait times

 The excessive wait time model monitors individual database queries.
 It detects unusually high query wait stats that crossed the system-managed absolute thresholds.
-The following query excessive wait-time metrics are observed by using the new SQL Server feature, Query Store Wait Stats (sys.query_store_wait_stats):
+The following query excessive wait-time metrics are observed by using, Query Store Wait Stats (sys.query_store_wait_stats):

 - Reaching resource limits

 - Reaching elastic pool resource limits

 - Excessive number of worker or session threads

 - Other wait stats

 Reaching resource limits or elastic pool resource limits denote that consumption of available resources on a subscription or in the elastic pool crossed absolute thresholds.
 These stats indicate workload performance degradation.
 An excessive number of worker or session threads denotes a condition in which the number of worker threads or sessions initiated crossed absolute thresholds.
 These stats indicate workload performance degradation.